-We take into account the parents'/carers' concerns

-Everyone gives consideration to the views, opinions and wishes of the child

-Everyone understands the agreed outcomes sought for the child

-Everyone is clear on what the next steps are
+- The parents/carers' concerns are taken into account - Everyone gives consideration to the views, opinions and wishes of the child - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are

 Children on the SEND register will have either a My Plan or My Plan Plus.
 Three times a year (November, March and June) parents will be invited to meet with the Class Teacher to help review their child's targets and contribute to planning new ones.
-Parents will be sent copies of the "My Plans".
+Parents will be sent copies of the My Plans.
 For children who have an EHCP (Education, Health and Care Plan) an annual review will take place once a year, involving the parents, pupil and any professionals who are involved.
 Parents may arrange to discuss any concerns with the Class Teacher or SENDCO at other times, by appointment.